Talcott Williams Seelye

 Talcott Williams Seelye (March 6, 1922 – June 8, 2006) was a United States Foreign Service Officer, United States Ambassador, author, and commentator.
+Seelye entered the Foreign Service in 1950 and went on to serve as United States Ambassador to Tunisia and Syria.

 Early life

 Seelye was born in Beirut, Lebanon, the son of American parents, Kate Ethel (Chambers) and Laurens Hickok Seelye, a professor at the American University of Beirut.
-He was a great-grandson of Julius Hawley Seelye (famed preacher, writer and fifth president of Amherst College).
-His older sisters were writer Dorothea Seelye Franck, and dancer and performance artist Mary-Averett Seelye.
 He attended Deerfield Academy and then graduated from Amherst College in 1944 and enlisted in the U.S. Army for a three-year term during World War II.
 His time training at Camp Ritchie in the Military Intelligence Training Center classifies him among 20,000 other Ritchie Boys.

 Diplomatic career

 Seelye joined the Foreign Service in 1949, and was posted in Stuttgart, Ulm, Amman, Beirut, and Kuwait.
 From 1960 to 1964, he was Iraq-Jordan desk officer, then officer in charge of Arabian Peninsula affairs, at the State Department.

 In 1964 to 65 Seelye attended the National War College, and from 1965 to 1968, he was Chief of Mission in Jidda.
 From 1968 to 1972, he was Country Director for Lebanon, Jordan, the Syrian Arab Republic, and Iraq.

 From 1972 to 1976, Seelye was Ambassador to Tunisia.
 He was Deputy Assistant Secretary of State for African Affairs from 1976 to 1977.
 In 1976 he also served as special representative to the President of Lebanon.
 From 1979 to 1981, Seelye was Ambassador to Syria, which was his final post before retiring.